ikonomov/DiabloX/README.md

    * Qlvl:
       * Elixir of Strength, Magic and Dexterity: 20 [15]
+      * Staves and books increased according to the formula qlvl·3-2
       * Affix
          * moon: 13 [11]
          * stars: 24 [17]